sh3ngsh3ng/Project-1/README.md

 - Phase 4: Structuring & Styling
 - Phase 5: Responsiveness
 - Phase 6: Debug

-For more information, refer to the projectplanning.md
+For more information, refer to the projectplanning.md file

 # Technologies Used
 - HTML & CSS